Remote teams and Lean-Agile frameworks

 Scrum is a simple framework for effective team collaboration on complex projects. – Scrum.org

-Quite simply, any software development methodology is effective when it is generating value for the team, the project, and the customer (stakeholders).
+Quite simply, any software development methodology is effective when it is generating value for the team, the project/organization [more importantly the product/service], and the customer (stakeholders).
 When a team is using a framework/process/method and expending tons of effort doing so but have little to show for it over time in working software then the way of working is possibly not effective.
-Definitely not efficient. (efficiency and effectiveness = e2)
+Definitely not efficient. (effective and efficient = e2)

 While each case can be different there are some common reasons why teams are not effective.
 It is rare for it to be the fault of the process/method/framework.
 Agile software development is a philosophy first.
-A cultural revolution in thought, decisions, and action for people using an agile framework/method/process.
-If the team has not adopted the underlying philosophy of the framework, in the example of Scrum (or Kanban), then becoming effective as a team using Scrum will be quite impossible.
+If the team has not adopted the underlying philosophy of the framework, in the example of Scrum (or lean thinking in Kanban), then becoming effective as a team using Scrum will be quite impossible.

 It is important to consider efficiency.
 But we want to evolve past e2 and scale agile principles and practices across the entire endeavor

-Traditional methodologies like waterfall SDLC’s or serialized processes are somewhat effective over long periods of time or on projects with easily identifiable reductionist management application (see Taylor’s Scientific Management Theory).
-This is a key source of improvement in lean and agile software development frameworks/methods/processes and philosophy.
+Traditional methodologies like waterfall or serialized processes are effective over long periods of time.
+This is a key source of improvement in lean and agile software development methods/frameworks.
 In business time is money.
 Specifically with regard to development of software – time is everything.
 Agile frameworks and philosophy are by design much more efficient (see, lighter).

-Agile frameworks/methods take advantage of shorter iterations and focus on prioritization of features / stories that have the highest value to customers (e.g. product owner).
-The shorter iterations allow teams the ability to quickly produce underlying code frameworks, API’s, services, structures, infrastructure, and baselines necessary to focus on delivery of working software to the customer early in the overall life cycle of the product development.
+Agile with Scrum takes advantage of shorter iterations and focus on prioritization of features / stories that have the highest value to customers (e.g. product owner).
+The shorter iterations allow teams the ability to quickly produce underlying code frameworks, structures, infrastructure, and baselines necessary to focus on delivery of working software to the customer early in the overall life cycle of the product development.

-This has benefited teams using agile frameworks like Scrum.
+This has benefited teams using Agile frameworks like Scrum.
 Organizations like the Standish Group have tracked and studied IT and software projects and written the CHAOS report annually.
 They update the CHAOS database every year and reissue the report.
-The statistics show a remarkable edge in success rates and far less challenged projects when agile frameworks/methods are used.
+The statistics show a remarkable edge in success rates and far less challenged projects when agile methods are used.

-Agile frameworks like Scrum and Kanban are very successful
+Agile frameworks like Scrum and Kanban Systems are very successful

 You do not need to take my word for it.
-Agile frameworks like Scrum and methods like Kanban are taking to the software development economy like wildfire on a dry Montana field of hay.
+Agile frameworks like Scrum and Kanban systems/lean thinking are taking to the software development economy like wildfire on a dry Montana field of hay.
 While your mileage may vary the facts on the ground are indisputable.
 Agile is winning when properly implemented and coached.
 The Standish Group has released the Chaos Report in various flavors for over 20 years.
-Each year that the report has considered agile frameworks/methods the data has shown higher and higher success rates.
+Each year that the report has considered Agile ways of working the data has shown higher and higher success rates.

 Agile succeeds three times more often than waterfall – Mike Cohn, Mountain Goat Software